anniehedgpeth/anniehedgpeth.github.io/_drafts/2016-10-05-inspec-basics-9.markdown

   - Day 7: [How to Inherit a Profile from Chef Compliance Server](http://www.anniehedgie.com/inspec-basics-7)
   - Day 8: [Regular Expressions](http://www.anniehedgie.com/inspec-basics-8)

-If you'd like to follow along, then you're welcome to go clone my repo and use this [practice InSpec profile](https://github.com/anniehedgpeth/practice-inspec-profile).
+If you'd like to follow along, then you're welcome to go clone this [practice InSpec profile](https://github.com/anniehedgpeth/practice-inspec-profile).

 ## Here's what we'll cover:
 1. [Assessing our needs](#assessing-our-needs)